umaar/test-extras/README.md

 Return the root node of the rendered DOM of the widget.
 This allows introspection or manipulation of the actual DOM.

+#### .map()

+Allows subtitution of the default widget stub with a custom widget stub which allows additinal stub/mock/spy functionality in harnessing widget mocks.
+See below for [sub-widget stubbing](#sub-widget-stubbing).

 #### .resetClasses()

 Reset the classes to "forget" any previously asserted classes.